tbeeley/LaMeune/README.md

 ##Objectives

 To make a static website for a friend, whilst revising Sinatra, HTML, CSS and cucumber testing.
-Maps and Video's were added using Google and Youtube's APIs.
+Maps and Video's were added using Google's API.

 ##Technologies